U Idioms

 - secretly bought or sold

-The drugs are being sold under the counter although the government has not given its approval.
+The new drug is being sold under the counter although the government has not approved it.

 under the hammer

-The painting went under the hammer and sold for a very high price.
+The painting went under the hammer and it sold for a very high price.

-- experiencing the effects of alcohol/drugs/a controlling power or person
+- experiencing the effects of alcohol or drugs or a controlling power or person

 The driver was under the influence of alcohol when he hit the young child.